 Applicants will, ideally, have a good knowledge of Spanish; if an applicant is successful and has limited Spanish, they will be expected to go on a short language course before their trip.

-Students who wish to be considered should put their names forward to the Student Finance Officer by email by the end of March.
-Application forms will be due by the end of April.
-A shortlist of applicants will be interviewed in May.
+Students who wish to be considered should put their names forward to the Student Finance Officer in Hilary Term.
+An application form will be circulated to interested students shortly after 6th Week.
+A shortlist of applicants will then be interviewed.

 It is expected that travel would usually completed by the following Michaelmas, with the Final Report submitted to the College Office by mid-October.